Follow Us On:

 Maulvi Tamizuddin Case

 Maulvi Tamizuddin Khan, the president of the dissolved CAP did not submit to the idea and along with other members tried to hold the already scheduled session of the assembly on October 28.
 When they were not allowed to enter the assembly hall, on November 7 he filled a writ in the Sindh Chief Court against the action of the Governor-General.
-On February 9, 1955, a full bench of the Sindh Chief Court gave verdict in favour of Maulvi Tamizuddin and ordered that the Governor-General had no power to dissolve the CAP.
+On February 9, 1955, a full bench of the Sindh Chief Court gave a verdict in favor of Maulvi Tamizuddin and ordered that the Governor-General had no power to dissolve the CAP.
 After the ruling, Maulvi Tamizuddin called the meeting of the CAP on March 7.
 Bogra, after consulting Ghulam Muhammad, who was in Paris at that time for his medical treatment, decided to challenge the decision in the Federal Court.
 Chief Justice of the Federal Court, Justice Muhammad Munir, assured the government that the judgment of the Sindh Court would be reverted.
-The Federal Court, working according to doctrine of necessity, did not go into the question, whether the CAP was legally dissolved or not.
-Rather, they rejected the writ on technical ground that Section 233A under which the writ had been issued in favour of Maulvi Tamizuddin was not yet law since it had not received the assent of the Governor-General.
-One member of the five member bench, Justice A.R.
-Cornelius held that the assent of the Governor General was not required for constitutional Act and believed that they decision of the Sindh Chief Court should be upheld.
+The Federal Court, working according to the doctrine of necessity, did not go into the question, whether the CAP was legally dissolved or not.
+Rather, they rejected the writ on the technical ground that Section 233A under which the writ had been issued in favor of Maulvi Tamizuddin was not yet law since it had not received the assent of the Governor-General.
+One member of the five-member bench, Justice A.R.
+Cornelius held that the assent of the Governor-General was not required for constitutional Act and believed that the decision of the Sindh Chief Court should be upheld.
 The history of Pakistan would have been different, had the voice of Justice Cornelius be heard by the other four judges of the bench.